Concept and Curation: Adam Wheeler

 Lighting Design and Production Management: Chris Jackson

-This performance contains adult themes, partial nudity, smoke, haze effects and loud noises.
+This performance contains adult themes, smoke, haze effects and loud noises.

 Latecomers will be admitted during a suitable break in the performance.